Motorola‘s second-generation foldable is here — the Motorola Razr 2 or, as it’s being officially named, the Motorola Razr 5G.

 Motorola Razr 5G: What is it?

 The Motorola Razr 5G is a new foldable, though technically it’s a sequel to a sequel.
 It doesn’t stray far from the idea behind the original, which was to merge nostalgia for the flip phones of old with the folding display technology of 2020.
 The phone is a compact device when folded and a normal-sized smartphone when opened.
-It has at least one direct competitor in the Samsung Galaxy Z Flip 5G, and tertiary competitors in other folding phones, such as the Samsung Galaxy Z Fold 2 and, to a certain degree, the LG V60 and LG Velvet.
+It has at least two direct competitors in the Samsung Galaxy Z Flip 5G, and Z Flip 3 as well as tertiary competitors in other folding phones, such as the Samsung Galaxy Z Fold 3 and, to a certain degree, the LG V60 and LG Velvet.

 Motorola’s goal with this phone was to create a desirable, premium device that appeals to those who hold a fondness in their hearts for the personality of phones from ages past.
 But Motorola is also trying something new here.
 The folding form is in its infancy and none of the products in the market have truly found their footing.